ifuller140/ian-fuller.com/content/qubo.md

   <source src="/qubo/object-tracking.mp4" type="video/mp4" />
   Your browser does not support the video tag.
 </video>
-_Successful tracking of gates, targets and boueys_
+_Successful tracking of gates, targets and buoys_

 ---